ChappJack/ChappJack/README.md

 - 👋 Hi, I’m @ChappJack
-- 👀 I’m interested in goofing around with computers
+- 👀 I’m interested in Minecraft Fabric Modding
-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently learning Minecraft
-- 💞️ I’m looking to collaborate on a game about switching gravity
+- 💞️ I’m looking to collaborate on nothing at the moment
-- 📫 How to reach me um no
+- 📫 How to reach me?
+Please don't lmao

 <!---
 ChappJack/ChappJack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.